October 19, 2010

 My apologies for the terrible photo quality.
 Using my phone is so much easier then breaking out the camera

-I taped the boxes together and cut a hole for Darren to stand in.
+I taped the boxes together with clear packing tape, and cut a hole for Darren to stand in.
 I had him try it on, and he seemed to be into it, both literally and figuratively.
 That was a good sign, because I'd like to avoid having to carry it around the neighborhood after he refuses to wear it.
 Let's hope for a warm Halloween, though, as there isn't much room in there for a jacket.

 I needed a tube to create a nice curve along the top and circle at front.
 It took a while, but eventually I found an 8" cardboard tube intended to be a form for concrete columns.
 It was just about right.
 I got mine at Home Depot, but Amazon sells them as well.